 The most recent types of soft contact lenses to hit the market include daily disposables and silicone extended wear disposables.

 Soft contacts need to be properly disinfected whenever they are worn by soaking them in a disinfecting or multi-purpose solution overnight.

 These contacts are only worn once and then thrown away.
 The benefits of daily disposables include never having to clean your contact lenses, convenient replacement schedule, and reduction of dry eye and irritation related to contact solutions.
 If you are an allergy sufferer, these are the contacts for you.

 Silicone extended wear disposables

 These are made with a new material that can be worn for up to 30 nights and days.
 The new silicone material also prevents deposit build up and reduces dry eye irritation.

 Rigid gas permeable lenses, or hard contact lenses, are more rigid than soft lenses and therefore more durable.
 Unlike older versions of hard lenses, rigid gas permeable lenses are made with silicone polymers, allowing oxygen to circulate to the cornea of the eye.
 Compared to soft contact lenses, hard contacts maintain their shape better and offer clearer vision for some types of corrections.
 They are also extremely durable and easy to take care of.
 However, if you are considering this type of hard contact lens, you should know that:

 - There is a 10-15 times greater risk of developing corneal ulcers, a serious infection, which may damage your vision if not treated.

-- Sleeping in extended wear contacts may decrease flow of oxygen to the cornea, which can damage you vision.
+- Sleeping in any contacts may decrease the flow of oxygen to the cornea and lead to a serious eye infection which can damage your vision.

 - Undesirable reshaping of the cornea may occur.